jundalisay/superb/content/en/research/pythagoras/life/chapter-34.md

-+++
-title= "Pythagoras' Political Contributions" heading = "Chapter 34" date= 2015-09-05 author= "Iamblichus" image= "/covers/lifepyi.png" description= "Iamblichus’ Life of Pythagoras" linkb= "/research/pythagoras/life/chapter-33" linkbtext= "Chapter 33" linkf= "/research/pythagoras/life/chapter-35" linkftext= "chapter-35"
-+++
+---
+title: "Pythagoras' Political Contributions"
+heading: "Chapter 34"
+author: Iamblichus
+date: 2015-09-05
+image: "/covers/lifepyi.png"
+description: "Iamblichus’ Life of Pythagoras"
+linkb: /research/pythagoras/life/chapter-33
+linkbtext: "Chapter 33"
+linkf: /research/pythagoras/life/chapter-35
+linkftext: "Chapter 35"
+icon: /icons/py.png
+aliases:
+  /research/pythagoras/iamblichus/chapter-34
+---

-Each of the Greeks who joined himself to the community of the Pythagoreans, was ordered to use his native language because they did not approve of the use of a foreign tongue.
+The Greeks who joined the community of the Pythagoreans were ordered to use their native language because the Pythagoreans did not approve of foreign languages.

 Foreigners also united themselves to the Pythagoric sect such as:
 - the Messenians